 A national legislative framework

-The framework creates a national approach to the regulation and quality assessment of child care and early learning services.
+The framework is the national approach to the regulation and quality assessment of child care and early learning services.
 It replaced existing separate state/territory licensing and quality assurance processes.
 For many services, this has meant less red tape.
 The national legislative framework consists of the Education and Care Services National Law and the Education and Care Services National Regulations.

 A National Quality Standard

-The National Quality Standard sets the national benchmark for the quality of education and care services, and promotes the safety, health and wellbeing of children.
+The National Quality Standard is the national benchmark for the quality of education and care services, and promotes the safety, health and wellbeing of children.
 It includes seven quality areas:

 - Educational programme and practice